Jennifer Tipton Aguilar

 We all want to be truly seen and unconditionally accepted.
 When pain arises, it is disorienting and increases the need for acceptance.
 It can be difficult for both adults and children to identify or verbally articulate their thoughts and emotions.

-In children, behaviors like aggression, tantrums, defiance, changes in school performance, eating, sleeping, anxiety, and regression are often the indicator for parents and caregivers that children are asking for help.
+Children’s behavior issues like aggression, tantrums, defiance, changes in school performance, eating, sleeping, anxiety, and regression are often the indicator for parents and caregivers that children are asking for help.
 These behaviors are often overwhelming and alarming, leaving the children and those who care for them feeling helpless.
 Through consultation, I explore concerns at home and school and partner with caregivers to find ways to help support the child.
 Children are given the opportunity to work through their thoughts and feelings in a developmentally appropriate way during our play time together, using toys and materials as words while feeling the support of the therapeutic relationship.
+I offer both in-person counseling and online counseling.

 I am a small town, country girl living in the big city, having spent part of my childhood on a large cattle ranch in New Mexico where I fell in love with the serenity found in nature and animals.
 My self-care time includes spending time with my loved ones, yoga, exploring all things Dallas, walking in nature, writing, creating, and daydreaming about home renovation projects.